Disclosures Tribunal: Former secretary felt it was 'inappropriate' for Martin Callinan to advise Gerald Kean

 The former private secretary to the ex-Garda Commissioner Martin Callinan says he felt it was inappropriate for him to advice well-known solicitor Gerald Kean.

-Frank Walsh is the latest witness to give evidence to the Disclosures Tribunal, which is examining if there was a campaign to smear the whistleblower Sargeant Maurice McCabe.
+Frank Walsh is the latest witness to give evidence to the Disclosures Tribunal, which is examining if there was a campaign to smear the whistleblower Sergeant Maurice McCabe.

 The tribunal has already heard well-known solicitor Gerald Kean appeared on a radio show in 2014 where he defended the then-Commisioner Martin Callinan and criticised Garda whistleblower Maurice McCabe.